PirxcyFinal/Fortnite-Api-Discord/README.md

 MaxSearchResults        : Max search results for "item" command [int] Response lang           : Default language of Fortnite-Api responses.
 Leave it blank and it set automically to "en" [str] Search lang             : Default language of Fortnite-Api requests.
-Leave it blank and it set automically to "en" [str] bot_lang                : Idioma del bot en general (textos).
+Leave it blank and it set automically to "en" [str] bot_lang                : General bot lang (text).
 Leave it blank and it set automically to "en" [str]
 ```

 * Configuration Options: